findy-network/findy-agent-infra/aws-ecs/README.md

 - microservice backend auth, vault, core to ECS with load balancer
 - pwa wallet app to s3
 - cloudfront as proxy to redirect requests from public internet to s3 or load balancer
-- pipelines to update agency codes on merge to master
+- pipeline to update agency deployment on new releases to agency services

 ![overview](./docs/arch.png)

 **Assumptions:**

-- source codes are in GitHub in user owned repositories
-- steward seed and DID is known
+- steward seed and DID is known (if using indy ledger)
-- genesis-file is available
+- genesis-file is available (if using indy ledger)
 - AWS Route53 managed zone

 Note!
 This setup is intended for development time testing scenarios.